 Students are required to choose a book related to the theme/selected standards for the lesson indicated.
 You are to design your own storytelling kit /puppets to use when reading the story.
-Make sure to have enough materials for the students in your group.
+Make sure to have enough materials for each student in your group.

-Part IV: Newsletter/Follow-up Activity:
+Part IV: Follow-up Literacy Activity/Newsletter: